adynetro/network-policies-poc/README.md

 ## Setup
 - 2 namespaces: `app-ns` and `external-ns`
-- 3 pods: frontend, backend (in app-ns), external-api (in external-ns)
+- 3 deployments: frontend, backend (in app-ns), external-api (in external-ns)
 - Network policies to control traffic flow

 ## Deploy